 The wavelength range is determined by the energy band gap of the material used, and the most common is the AlGaAs double heterojunction laser with an output wavelength of 750 to 890 nm.

 Schematic diagram of the laser structure

-Semiconductor laser manufacturing technology has gone through a variety of processes from diffusion to liquid phase epitaxy (LPE), vapor phase epitaxy (VPE), molecular beam epitaxy (MBE), MOCVD method (metal organic compound vapor deposition), chemical beam epitaxy (CBE) and various combinations of them.
+The manufacturing technology of semiconductor lasers has gone through various processes from diffusion to liquid phase epitaxy (LPE), vapor phase epitaxy (VPE), molecular beam epitaxy (MBE), MOCVD method (metal organic compound vapor deposition), chemical beam epitaxy (CBE) and various combinations of them.

-The biggest drawback of semiconductor lasers is that the laser performance is greatly affected by temperature, and the divergence angle of the beam is large (generally between a few degrees and 20 degrees), so it is poor in directionality, monochromaticity and coherence.
+The biggest drawback of semiconductor lasers is that the laser performance is greatly affected by temperature, and the divergence angle of the beam is large (generally between a few degrees and 20 degrees), which results in poor directionality, monochromaticity and coherence.

-However, with the rapid development of science and technology, semiconductor laser research is advancing in the direction of depth, the performance of semiconductor lasers is constantly improving.
+However, with the rapid development of science and technology, research on semiconductor lasers is advancing in the direction of depth, and the performance of semiconductor lasers is constantly improving.

-Semiconductor laser as the core of the semiconductor optoelectronics technology in the 21st century information society will make greater progress and play a greater role.
+Semiconductor lasers, as the core of semiconductor optoelectronics technology in the 21st century information society, will make greater progress and play a greater role.

 Working principle of semiconductor laser